JeanMILPIED/Face_Rekognition_AWS/README.md

 - Ubuntu free Tier: Ubuntu-bionic-18.04-amd64-server
 - in a Public Subnet of your VPC
 - Security group: allow TCP 22 from your IP, HTTP 80, Custom TCP 5000
 - connect to your machine:
 `ssh -i "<your_keypair.pem>" ubuntu@<PublicIPadress_of_frontend`

-- update and install a web server: Appache2 for example `apt-get update`
+- update and install a web server: Appache2 for example
+`apt-get update`
 `sudo apt install apache2`
 `sudo ufw allow 'Apache'`
 `sudo ufw status`
 `sudo systemctl status apache2`

 - transfer the needed front_end files to the proper directories in your front_end machine. use the following command line (example for index.js file):

 `scp -i "<your_keypair.pem>" "./<wherethefileis>/index.js" ubuntu@<PublicIPadress_of_frontend>:/home/ubuntu/index.js`

 - you may need to create a static directory in your front end machine at adress: /var/www/html/

+- the relaunch the Apache2 server to check everything is properly installed:
+`sudo systemctl status apache2`

+- to check, please connect thorugh your webbrowser to the proper http://<public_IP_adress_of_frontend machine>
+- on chrome, you may need to allow the site to get access to your webcam by going to the following option link:
+chrome://flags/#unsafely-treat-insecure-origin-as-secure
+(add picture)